omarfathyz8/omarfathy18/README.md

 Here are some projects I've worked on:

-- **SMART Garage**: Created a smart garage with Smart door, Smart lighting system, fire alarm system, number of available parking slots using Arduino.
+- **SMART Garage**: Created a smart garage with a Smart door, Smart lighting system, fire alarm system, and number of available parking slots using Arduino.
 - **Autonomous Car**: Created an Autonomous car controlled (line-follower – shooting mechanism – gate communication) using Arduino.
-- **Remote controled Car**: Created a Remote controled car using Arduino.
+- **Remote controlled Car**: Created a Remote controlled car using Arduino.
 - **Vending machine software**: Created a Vending machine software using C++.
 - **Online Shopping Store Website**: Created an Online Shopping Store Website using Python.
 - **Course Registration Website**: Created a Course Registration Website using Python.